- Written by Dr.Mehmet Demircioglu

 Also ask whether the price is fixed, whether taxes or card fees are included, whether the final payment is due before or after the medical examination, and whether the clinic will give written confirmation of the package details.

-Does health insurance cover hair transplant cost?
+Health insurance usually does not cover hair transplant cost

 In most cases, no. Hair transplantation is usually treated as an elective cosmetic procedure, so ordinary health insurance often does not cover it.